Welcome back, Rush Limbaugh, eager and ready to go.

 Hi.

-Uh uh people are not cooled down over health care.
+People are not cooled down over health care.

 They're more revved up than ever about this because it has passed both houses and because it's now being done in secret.

-Uh there's really nothing much to keep up with because it's passed both houses.
+There's really nothing much to keep up with because it's passed both houses.

-We don't know what's happening now because everything being done to reconcile the two bills is being done behind closed doors, which also uh ticks people off.
+We don't know what's happening now because everything being done to reconcile the two bills is being done behind closed doors, which also ticks people off.

 None of that has any relationship to what happened here.

-And my first reaction is you mean we haven't done all this even after 9-11?
+And my first reaction is, you mean we haven't done all this even after 9-11?

-So I think I think you have a point.
+So I think you have a point.

-I one thing I don't think Bush was at all lackadaisical or incomplete in implementing security measures.
+One thing, I don't think Bush was at all lackadaisical or incomplete in implementing security measures.

 In fact, we have to ignore the most likely suspects in order to be politically correct.

-Um now we're gonna tighten, we have to these airports across the country and around the world to tighten their security, and like Nigeria says, screw you.
+And now we're going to tighten, we have to see these airports across the country and around the world to tighten their security.

-Basically flipped Obama off and screw you.
+Basically flipped Obama off and say, screw you.

-We're I don't know any part of that.
+I don't know any part of that.

 Even the press is all over this eight different promises, eight different times Obama promised that the negotiations over health care would be televised.

-Now, here's here's a let's go somebody 17 and 18.
+Now, here's a, let's go, somebody 17 and 18.

 Here is another little illustration of what might be dark days for Obama.

-And Jim Lara said the president has now said I won't tolerate this anymore.
+And Jim O'Lara said, the president has now said, I won't tolerate this anymore.

 We've got to change things, et cetera, et cetera, et cetera.

-Now things have to really change, right?
+Now, things have to really change, right?

 This president does have the kind of almost a Jimmy Carter problem.

-He's an intellectual, he's a very thoughtful guy.
+He's a very thoughtful guy.

 He is trying to pull America back from confrontation and to try to lower the tone of American rhetoric, to try to take the crisis out of something as a way of reducing the country's risks and vulnerabilities.